 All students who are foreign nationals or have taken their higher education in a non-English speaking country must demonstrate proficiency in English.
 Admission to the Graduate School is contingent upon satisfactory fulfillment of this requirement.
 These students should request that the TOEFL or TSE scores be sent to the department.
-All students must have a TOEFL score of 550 for admission, and all teaching or graduate assistants must have a TSE score of 240 or TOEFL score of 600.
+All students must have a TOEFL score of 85 IBT (90 IBT for Ph.D.) for admission (for IELTS the overall score must be 6.5 or better, with no subsection recommended to be below 6).
 The award of a Teaching Assistantship will be contingent on the candidate's ability to speak English proficiently.
-All non-native English speakers will be required to pass a test of spoken English upon arrival (the SPEAK test) before being assigned to classroom or other teaching duties.
-First year foreign students are advised to take full advantage of every opportunity to improve their fluency in English through frequent conversation with their American counterparts, and by enrolling in appropriate English language courses.
+All nonnative English speakers will be required to pass a test of spoken English upon arrival (the SPEAK test) before being assigned to classroom or other teaching duties.
+To be eligible for a teaching assistantship, a student must secure a score of 19 or higher on the speak test.
+Students who fail to achieve this score must take remedial courses ESL 591, ESL 596, or ESL 598 depending on their SPEAK test score.
+First year foreign students are advised to take full advantage of every opportunity to improve their fluency in English through frequent conversation with their American counterparts, and by enrolling in appropriate English language courses at SUNY Korea.